Get insider access

 • Color fringing around windows.

-• Light sources lower the picture quality and contrast.
+• Bright light worsens the picture quality and contrast.

-The Dell AW3423DW is fantastic for content creators.
-It comes factory-calibrated with remarkable out-of-the-box accuracy, and it displays a wide range of colors in SDR and HDR.
-It also has a big 34 inch screen with a 21:9 aspect ratio that makes it easier to view more of your workspace at once.
-Although the text clarity is decent, there's color fringing with some text that can get distracting.
-Also, it displays near-perfect black levels in dark rooms, but blacks look pink in bright rooms due to the reflection handling.
+The Dell AW3423DW is fantastic for content creators, but it has some limitations.
+It has remarkable accuracy before calibration, and it displays a wide range of colors in SDR and HDR.
+It also has a big 34-inch screen with a 21:9 aspect ratio, making it easier to view more of your workspace at once.
+Unfortunately, there's color fringing with some text and around windows.
+Also, it displays near-perfect black levels in dark rooms, but blacks look purple in bright rooms due to the reflection handling.
+Lastly, it risks burn-in with constant exposure to the same static elements over time.

 Pros